zbanack/shampoo/README.md

 	true
 );
 ```
 The first parameter of `shampoo_init` is whether the game is in "release mode" or not. **When it comes time for you to release your game to world, make sure you set this flag to `true`!** When release mode is true, Shampoo will read files in Included Files, not from your live-coding directory.
-If you wish to temporary disable live-coding, but stay in non-release mode, set the third parameter to `false`.
+If you wish to temporary disable live-coding, but stay in non-release mode, set the last parameter to `false`.

 While live-coding, the game will check the Shampoo directory every `SH_LIVE_REFRESH_RATE` game steps for file changes.
 If a file change happens, the game will read `TESTLOAD.txt` and load the canvas described in it.